 Carter felt his stomach lift out of his seat as gravity vanished.
 "You're turning off the engine?!"

 The pilot flipped three neighboring switches, then with determination, cranked the rotary switch below them to the right.
 Quick dings and pings reverberated through the hull.
 "Decoys away! . . .
 We just launched four thermal decoys, each about as big as a soccer ball.
 They give off a blackbody spectrum that looks just like ours does when our engine's off.
 They're small, but they're just as bright as us in the thermal infra-red.
 They're even programmed to dim themselves at the same rate as this limo cools off without engines.
 And they're practically mirror-balls in the microwave range, so their radar cross-section'll looks as big as ours does if the enemy decides to do radar sweeps.
-Each of our attackers now has to pick one of five thermal sources to close with.
+As far as our attackers are concerned, any one of those four decoys might be us.
+Each of the fighters now has to pick one of five identical thermal sources to close with.
 If the guys who built those decoys did a good enough job, they've got an 80% chance to pick the wrong one.
 By the time they're close enough to tell, we'll be too far away for them to get a positive weapons lock on us.
 We'll be out of range of everything except their cruise missiles."

 Carter glared up at him.
 "Cruise missiles?"